Do you know the difference between an American Pit Bull Terrier and an American Staffordshire Terrier?

 – Muscular and powerful

-– Usually not aggressive towards people
+– Usually not aggressive toward people

 – Does well in sports like weight pull